harness/developer-hub/docs/continuous-delivery/cd-deployments-category/deployment-resource-constraints.md

 Once the first Stage in the queue is done deploying, the next Stage in the queue can deploy to that Service and Infrastructure Definition combination.

-You can also view the number of deployments that are queued and access links to their executions by hovering over the resource constraint step.
+You can also view the number of deployments that are queued, and access their execution links by hovering over the **Resource Constraint** step.

 ![](./static/deployment-resource-constraints-10.png)